-Basel III is also known as Third Basel Accord or Basel Standards.
-It is a regulatory framework followed on a voluntary basis at a global scale.
-The framework deals with capital adequacy in banks, stress testing and market liquidity risk.
+Basel III is also known as the Third Basel Accord or Basel Standards.
+It is a regulatory framework followed on a voluntary basis on a global scale.
+The framework deals with capital adequacy in banks, stress testing, and market liquidity risk.
 The objective is to increase the liquidity of banks and decrease bank leverage.
 It was developed in response to the shortcomings in financial regulations exposed during the financial crisis of 2007-08.

-Basel III Accord was developed by Basel Committee on Banking Supervision (BCBS).
+Basel III Accord was developed by the Basel Committee on Banking Supervision (BCBS).

 Aspirants would find this topic very helpful in the IAS Exam.